NCH Corporation: 1980 to 2000

 Sales and income reached new peaks of $677 million and $43 million in 1991, before dropping slightly in 1992.
 One major cost incurred by the company in 1992 was the restructuring of its Brazilian subsidiary, a downsizing made necessary by the phenomenal rate of inflation and general instability of the Brazilian economy.
 A new plant was built in Korea in 1992, making it possible to offer a broader range of products in the growing Asian market.
 Among NCH's acquisitions that year was a line of stainless steel flexible tubing connectors.
 These new products were marketed under the trade name Aqua-Flo.
 By the end of fiscal 1992, NCH's plumbing group was offering a total of more than 80,000 different parts.
 The Resource Electronics group's line had grown to over 40,000 parts by this time as well.
 The company also expanded its line of retail products, which by this time included Outright brand pet care products, Out!
 International pet odor eliminators, and Totally Toddler nursery care items.
-A variety of plumbing and hardware supplies for do-it-yourselfers also became available in retail outlets.
+A variety of plumbing and hardware supplies for do-it-your-selfers also became available in retail outlets.

-In 1998, NCH agreed to finance the cleanup of the Higgins Disposal Superfund Site, a 38-acre location in Somerset County, New Jersey.
+In 1998, NCH agreed to finance the clean-up of the Higgins Disposal Superfund Site, a 38-acre location in Somerset County, New Jersey.
 The location was a former dumping site for a waste disposal company.

 In July 1999, Friendly Systems, an NCH subsidiary, was found guilty in Dallas of selling pesticides for uses not approved by the Environmental Protection Agency.
 In 1995, a telephone sales representative sold pesticides to the Head Start program of the Rosebud Sioux Tribe in South Dakota.
 The representative told the center that the pesticide could be used to sanitize the children's toothbrushes.
 Parents reported that 100 children suffered nosebleeds, fatigue, mouth blisters, joint pain and other symptoms.